gklpcsgn/ModelEvaluator/README.md

 | DETR                            |  42.0  |    36 ms   |
 | PRBNet                          |  52.5  |    ~20.4ms |
 | Detectron2 (Faster R-CNN FPN 3x)|  40.2  |   38 ms    |

+Use test_metrics.ipynb to test the metrics on your own detections.
+Input name is hardcoded in the notebook.